 About

-Hanna Vangen is a PhD student at the department of Ageing Research and Housing Studies, Norwegian Social Research (NOVA).
-She has a Master in Sociology from the University of Oslo.
+Hanna Vangen is a researcher at the department of Ageing Research and Housing Studies, at Norwegian Social Research (NOVA).
+She has a PhD in Social Work and Social Policy from Oslo Metropolitan University.
 Her research interests include elder care, family care and labour market participation in senior years.

 Fields of study